MicrosoftDocs/learn/learn-pr/advocates/improve-reliability-introduction/includes/2-rationale.md

 -   Money: lost business revenues, lost worker productivity, overtime pay

--   Time: outages are unplanned work that take up time you had planned for other things
+-   Time: outages are unplanned work that takes up time you had planned for other things

 -   Reputation: customers are quick to lose patience and switch to a competitor when a service is seen to be flaky or slow

--   Health: interrupted sleep, family and vacation time is disturbed, no time for self-care, the stress of an unpleasant job and the inability to ever get caught up take a physical and psychological toll
+-   Health: interrupted sleep, family and vacation time are disturbed, no time for self-care, the stress of an unpleasant job and the inability to ever get caught up take a physical and psychological toll